James Finlay Kenya - A Leading Producer and Supplier of Kenyan Tea

 We are also able to blend and pack to our customers’ specifications from our operations in Mombasa.

-Anyone who visits James Finlay Kenya is struck by how it is more than just a place for growing and producing tea, it’s a thriving community of thousands of employees and outgrowers and their families who live, work and study there.
+James Finlay Kenya is more than just a place for growing and producing tea, it’s a thriving community of thousands of employees and outgrowers and their families who live, work and study there.
 There you’ll find 13 dispensaries, 14 primary schools, 50 nursery schools and two secondary schools, and an unescapable sense of community spirit and purpose.
 We also source teas from, and provide support to, thousands of outgrowers, providing further social and economic investment in the extended community.

 That James Finlay Kenya is a self-contained community gives us the ability to drive long-term positive economic, social and environmental change.
 Our customers are a vital part of this, taking not only our tea, but the story of what we do in Kericho to their consumers.
 We are passionate about collaborating with our customers on sustainability, and frequently partner with them for joint projects that support their own sustainability goals.